Synopsys: Black Duck Software

 Black Duck Software was a privately held company focused on automating the process of identifying and creating an inventory of open source code used in software applications, as well as detecting known security vulnerabilities and license compliance issues.
-Black Duck Software was acquired by Synopsys in December 2017.
+It ran the Open Hub website.
+Black Duck Software was acquired by Synopsys in December 2017 for $565 million and integrated into the Software Integrity Group (SIG) until it was spun out.
+In October 2024, the private equity firms Clearlake Capital and Francisco Partners completed the acquisition of the Synopsys Software Integrity Group (SIG) to reestablish Black Duck Software as an independent standalone application security company.
+The transaction, first announced in May 2024, was valued at up to $2.1 billion, including $475 million in cash.

 WhiteHat Security

 In April 2022, Synopsys announced the acquisition of WhiteHat Security for $330 million.
 WhiteHat Security was founded in 2001 and provides application security as well as insights for DevOps teams.

-Divisions

-Synopsys has three divisions: Silicon Design and Verification, Silicon Intellectual Property, and Software Integrity.

-The Silicon Design and Verification division focuses the design and verification of integrated circuits and designing more advanced processes and models for the manufacturing of those chips.

-The Silicon Intellectual Property division focuses on intellectual property for system-on-a-chip (SoC) designs.

-The Software Integrity division provides products and services for software security and quality control, including software for DevOps environments, application security programs, software testing tools, and tools for software licensing audits.